The 6 Best Prepaid Travel Cards for Australians 2025

 Wise - our pick for prepaid travel card

-• Free ways available to top up your card and account
+• Ways available to top up your card and account with no Wise fee

 • No minimum balance requirements